 2. They only fit problems where there is one right answer.
-Thus, there are algorithms for solving some math problems and playing certain simple games, but not for problems with human relationships.
+Thus, there are algorithms for solving some math problems and playing certain simple games like tic-tac-toe, but not for problems with human relationships.

 2. Heuristics: a general rule that guides problem-solving, but does not guarantee a perfect solution.
 (Click here for a weather-related heuristic.)
 Examples of useful heuristics:

 - Ask "How have I solved similar problems?"

 - Ask "How could I make the problem worse?" -- then do the opposite.